Tiyo98/farewell-cue-collection/Farewell.md

   \
   ![cue](https://cdn.discordapp.com/attachments/752203178715644024/966055468390809640/unknown.png)
   \
   Can be an annoying room because of the downright and feel impossible but if you wait until the block has reached the very end of the track and you are up roughly 2/3 or 3/4 of the block it works.
-Semi decent cue for that is if Madeline's hand is horizontally alligned with the green part of the block
+Semi decent cue for that is if Madeline's hand is horizontally alligned with the green part of the block.
+Then jump and buffer the downright dash out of the crystal freeze frames.
  </details>

   <details>